 - Portia Green,

-Like my second massive brain attack, Judi surprised doctors and survived the stroke (that struck her mind at 39), also going back home after just a month of testing and rehab at hospital (home is said to help move things forward for a survivor after the initial hospital rehab, it by no way means you have recovered) and struggled to adapt to this suddenly-newfound world that was cruelly forced upon Judi and her family.
+Like the second massive brain attack, Judi surprised doctors & survived the stroke (that struck her mind at 39), also going back home after just a month of testing and rehab at hospital (home is said to help move things forward for a survivor after the initial hospital rehab, it by no way means you have recovered) & struggled to adapt to this suddenly-newfound world that was cruelly forced upon Judi & her family.

 "That was the pivotal moment when I went, 'oh my gosh, there are two sides to this story',"